-When a plea cannot be reached, or one party is not interested in discussing an agreement, then the case will go to trial.
-Throughout the trial, your criminal defense attorney will make appeals to the members of the jury about the case’s key issues.
-To persuade the judge and jury to your side, they will put forth the best theory and successfully communicate it to the court at trial.
+However, when a plea cannot be reached, or one party is not interested in discussing an agreement, then the case will go to trial.
+Throughout the trial, your Pearland criminal defense attorney will make appeals to the members of the jury about the case’s key issues.
+To persuade the judge and jury to your side, they will put forth the best theory of the case and successfully communicate it to the court at trial.
 Doing so requires thorough research and preparation, backed by a powerful team of paralegals and other professionals like those you will find at our law firm.

 Mr. Owens has worked in the legal industry since 2013, at multiple noteworthy law firms in the Great Houston region.
-He is a trial lawyer who has experience at every stage of litigation, from filing lawsuits through appeals.
 Learn more about Attorney Sharrard Owens.

 Senior Associate Criminal Defense Attorney,“Ricky” Hernandez